 One of the most important first steps when you choose to drop the busyness badge is to make peace with the fact that you are worthy of being loved and accepted for exactly who you are, no matter how much (or how little) you accomplish.
 You don’t need to prove your worth or earn love through being busy.
 Love is your birthright.

 Two – Get off the merry go round by clarifying your desires.

 Sometimes, darling, we stay stuck on the merry go round because we don’t really know what we want.
 So, we become convinced that everything is important.
-But if we want to get off the merry go round, we need to get clear on what our real desires are — and knowing what we want also means we know what we don’t want.
+But if we want to get off the merry go round, we need to get clear on what our real desires are—and knowing what we want also means knowing what we don’t want.

-Three – Get off the merry go round by knowing why you want what you do.
+Three – Get off the merry go round by getting clear on what you desire.
+And why.

 Four – Get off the merry go round by remembering the three D’s.

 Now that we know what we want and why we want it, it’s time to get some stuff off our plates.
 I like using the three Ds to clear my commitments: delete, defer, and delegate.

 - The First “D” is for Delete.
 Look at your goals and then look at your commitments.
 Now be honest: What is on your calendar or to-do list that won’t help you reach those goals?
 Those things will waste your energy and your time.
 Darling, you may object, but if you’ve dug down deep in step three and figured out why you want your goals, you have already figured out for yourself what matters most to you.
 Don’t waste your energy on things that don’t matter.